mindphluxnet/cowrie-logviewer/README.md

 - "log_path" - the path to the cowrie log directory
 - "dl_path" - the path to the cowrie dl (downloads) directory
+- "maxmind_path" - the path to the MaxMind GeoLite 2 Country database.
+Default is "maxmind/GeoLite2-Country.mmdb"
 - "bind_host" - the IP address the web server should bind to, default 0.0.0.0
 - "bind_port" - the port the web server should listen to, default 5000
 - "min_upload_size" - min. file size in bytes to be to be listed on the "Uploaded files" page.
 Default is 1024